 |Domestic Gross: $19,077,641||Overseas Gross: $13,209,403|

 MGM financed Hart’s War for $70 million and $21 million of that budget was Bruce Willis’ salary for six weeks of work.
 Willis’ previous paycheck came from the MGM flop Bandits.
+The lion was also developing other projects for Willis, including Hostage, but after the disastrous performance of Hart they were all put into turnaround.
 Edward Norton was originally tied to the lead role that eventually went to Colin Farrell, which would have re-teamed the actor and Gregory Hoblit who launched Norton to fame with Primal Fear — but Norton exited this flop and signed onto the box office disaster Death To Smoochy.

 MGM mitigated some risk on the expensive title by selling off some foreign distribution rights.
 The studio originally dated Hart’s War for April 5, but moved it forward to February 15, just one week after the studio released their troubled and delayed disaster Rollerball.
 Producers David Ladd and David Foster blamed MGM’s marketing campaign for selling it as an action film and not the courtroom drama that was actually filmed.
 Foster told the latimes: “They sold a picture that wasn’t there.
 It was a misleading, deceptive campaign.”
 The marketing decision turned off Willis fans looking for action and also adults who might see a courtroom drama.
 Misrepresenting the pic as action packed, also placed Hart’s War in direct competition with MGM’s own stinker Rollerball and the Schwarzenegger vehicle Collateral Damage, which also opened the week prior.